 Why choose Gordon & Co?

-Founded in 1948, Gordon and Co is a progressive London-based property agency founded in 1948, with proven expertise in sales, lettings, valuations and new developments.
+Founded in 1948, Gordon and Co is a progressive London-based property agency, with proven expertise in sales, lettings, valuations and new developments.

 And now that we’re back in our high street branches, we are continuing to deliver the highest standard of service to all of our customers, with our usual entrepreneurial spirit, motivation and impeccable level of service and care.

 So, if you’re looking for more information on house valuation for probate purposes, please do not hesitate to get in touch with a member of our experienced team.
 We are always happy to help and make a difficult time a little bit easier.